usagov/usagov-2021/docs/PagesCloudGov.md

 https://federalist-SOME-HOST.sites.pages.cloud.gov/site/username/project-foo/
 ```

 We need to know that URL to prepare the Tome export.
 Consider commiting a simple `index.html` file to your repository, and pushing it.
-PAges should rebuild the site after a minute or two.
+Pages should rebuild the site after a minute or two.
 Check the "Build History" for the site and click on "View Build" under actions to open your site's home page.
 Make a note of your hostname and delete your test `index.html` file

 ## 4. Export Drupal site